Features & benefits

 Account level rules

 Detect anomalies at account level, based on rules that leverage unique data from the entire Swift network.
-From the end of 2022, you’ll be able to detect new scenarios and duplicate payments on debtor and creditor accounts.
+From 2023, you’ll be able to detect new scenarios and duplicate payments on debtor and creditor accounts.
 Additionally, you can create ‘forbid’ and ‘allow’ account lists for monitoring, and these rules can, like others, be combined with other rule types.

 Combine rules based on your risk appetite